-True Chroma is a vivid color recipe for the Fujifilm X-Trans IV camera system.
+True Chroma is a vivid colour recipe for the Fujifilm X-Trans IV camera system.
 It is suitable for travel and street photography and the recipe is inspired by the Leica M10 digital camera’s color science.
 This recipe is also known as the Poor Man’s Leica recipe.

 The term Poor Man’s Leica is popular among photographers who use old film vintage rangefinder cameras under $100, such as the Yashica Electro 35 models and the Canon Canonet, to name a few.

 True Chroma is a recipe created specifically for street photography that outputs a beautiful colour tone, which comes with great sharpness and vivid colour.
 It is a perfect go-to recipe for shooting in the streets, sightseeing and travel.

 You might find that most of the film simulation recipes are either Classic Chrome recipes or Classic Negative recipes.
 Therefore, this True Chroma was created as another option for Fujifilm fanboys.

 Using the Velvia film simulation as a based simulation, it is great to shoot under natural-lit conditions.
 This recipe works for all X-Trans IV cameras with the Velvia film simulation, including the Fujifilm X100V, X-T30, X-T30II, X-T3, X-T4, X-E4, X-Pro3 and X-S10.

 Film grain is completely turned off for a clean and sharp output.
 It is recommended to use the lowest ISO when shooting in a well-lit environment.

 True Chroma Custom Settings

 If you are looking for a ‘color pop‘ kind of simulation recipe, then True Chroma is the one for you.
 Great for travel and sightseeing.